Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

+We saw from Fig.~\ref {fig:schematicphieffective}(b) that $\phi_{eff}$ decreased abruptly and monotonically due to rapid microgel deswelling within a narrow temperature range just below the VPTT.
+Furthermore, we reported in Fig.~\ref{fig:schematicphieffectiveAsymmetry} that significant asymmetry in the rate of change of free volume, $\Delta A_{\frac{d\phi_{\textit{eff}}{(T)}}{dt}}$, exists for experiments performed at a fixed ramp rate due to distinct pathways followed by the system during heating and cooling experiments.
+The rate at which free volume is created during a heating ramp is therefore very rapid when $T_2$ lies close to the VPTT.
+For the corresponding cooling experiment, the same system swells extremely rapidly in a process that quickly traps the available free volume.
+Therefore, when $T_{2}$ lies just below the VPTT, the number of pathways available to the system to approach the target temperature differs greatly in heating and cooling experiments.
+The corresponding asymmetries of approach towards the target temperature $T_{2}$ are therefore the highest under these conditions.

-Figs. S6 and S7 in Supplementary material display the raw storage and loss moduli data, respectively, for different $T_2$ values at a fixed $\Delta$T = 5$^{\circ}$C. When $T_2$ lies at the VPTT of 34$^{\circ}$C, the PNIPAM microgel particles exhibit maximal deswelling, and very few microgel suspension structures survive under these conditions \cite{misra2024effect}.
-Consequently, the asymmetry of approach completely vanishes due to the removal of all dynamical constraints.
+When $T_2$ lies at the VPTT of 34$^{\circ}$C (blue dashed vertical line in Fig.~\ref{fig:schematicdifferent phieffective}), the PNIPAM microgel particles exhibit maximal deswelling, and very few microgel suspension structures survive under these conditions \cite{misra2024effect}.
+Consequently, the approach of G$^{\prime}$ towards T$_2$ is symmetric due to the removal of all dynamical constraints.
 As the temperature $T_2$ is increased beyond the VPTT, the collapsed particles become increasingly hydrophobic and self-assemble to form gel networks \cite{romeo2010temperature}.
-Under these conditions, changes in effective volume fraction due to temperature variations during heating and cooling are insignificant when compared to the situation below the VPTT, as shown in Fig.~\ref {fig:schematicphieffective}(b).
-Formation of a collapsed gel state held together by strong temperature-dependent hydrophobic attractions \cite{romeo2010temperature} precludes particle rearrangement events and removes path-dependent transitions.
-Dissipation and asymmetry are therefore minimal above the VPTT, and the inverse correlation between asymmetry and loss modulus peak height observed below the VPTT does not hold any more.
+Under these conditions and as shown in Fig.~\ref {fig:schematicphieffective}(b), changes in $\phi_{eff}$ due to temperature variations during heating and cooling are insignificant when compared to the scenario below the VPTT.
+Formation of a collapsed gel state, held together by strong temperature-dependent hydrophobic attractions \cite{romeo2010temperature}, precludes particle rearrangement events and removes path-dependent transitions.
+Dissipation and asymmetry are therefore minimal above the VPTT, and an inverse correlation between asymmetry and loss modulus peak height as reported below the VPTT does not exist.
 The results reported here, therefore, highlight important differences in the structural recovery of glasses and gels.}